Skip to content

 REGISTER_CHECKA register check.

-REGISTER_EXTRACTA business or a company's commercial register excerpt or a similar document.
+REGISTER_EXTRACTA commercial register excerpt or similar document.

 FOUNDATION_DOCUMENTThe foundation document of a company or business.